AI Token Counter & Tokenizer

 Tokens are chunks of text that AI models use to process language.
 They're not the same as words.
 A token can be a whole word, part of a word, or punctuation.
 "Happy" is one token, but "unexpectedly" might split into two or three.

 No. Tokens are usually smaller than words.
 A rough rule is 1 token equals about 0.75 words in English.
 "Hello world" is 2 words but 2 tokens.
 "Artificial intelligence" is 2 words but could be 3-4 tokens depending on the model.
+On average, one token equals about 0.75 words, or roughly 4 characters.

 Each provider uses its own tokenizer with different splitting rules.
 OpenAI might count 15 tokens for a sentence while Claude counts 17 for the same text.
 Always check counts for your specific model.